Microkubes/microkubes-website/docs/GCP.md

 gcloud container clusters get-credentials [CLUSTER_NAME] [--zone=[COMPUTE_ZONE]] [--region=[COMPUTE_REGION]] [--project=[PROJECT_ID]]
 ```

-Once you have a working cluster and kubectl is able to connect to it, you can continue following the [installation and setup guide](Introduction-InstallationAndSetup.md), just be sure you skip the `minikube start` command.
+Once you have a working cluster and kubectl is able to connect to it, you can continue following the [installation and setup guide](Introduction-InstallationAndSetup.md) from the section Preparing step 2, just be sure you skip the `minikube start` command.